Whatsapp Icon

 Blood Cancer And Its Complications And Ways To Manage It

 Blood cancer and the treatment of blood cancer can cause mild to serious health complications and side effects.
 Some of these symptoms can be handled with ongoing supportive care and medicines.
-Others may be medical emergencies, and it may require immediate attention.
-In this article, we will discuss complications caused by treatment and how to manage it.
+Others may be medical emergencies, and they may require immediate attention.
+In this article, we will discuss complications caused by treatment and how to manage them.
 Always consult with your doctor if you experience new or worsening symptoms.

 Kidney Impairment

 Blood cancer patients may have severe problems with kidney function for two principal reasons.
 One is the excretion of large amounts of monoclonal proteins in the urine.
 This excess protein can harm the kidney filtration apparatus and the channels or tubules important in urine formation.
 Another reason is that patients with blood cancer often have high levels of calcium (hypercalcemia) or uric acid (hyperuricemia) in the blood.
 When bones are damaged, calcium is released into the blood.
-High calcium levels in the blood may cause dehydration that can damage the kidneys.
+High calcium levels in the blood may cause dehydration which can damage the kidneys.
 Patients may need dialysis if kidney function does not improve with myeloma treatment.

 In rare cases, when patients have very recent or acute kidney failure due to high levels of antibody proteins in the blood, a procedure known as plasmapheresis and exchange may help limit kidney damage, though this controversial approach.
 It temporarily removes proteins from the blood, which will accumulate again if the source of the problem (the myeloma) is not eliminated.
 The most critical and successful treatment for kidney failure is treating blood cancer.